sti-beshev/google-drive-backup/README.md

 **--logfile** - Path to the file to which the logs should be written to.
 By default, writes to `drive.log` in the current directory.
 The file will be overwritten every time the script is run.

 **--drive_id** ID of the folder which you want to download.
 By default, entire "My Drive" is downloaded.

+**--export** Defines the export format for native Google Documents and Spreadsheets: Microsoft Office (MSO), OpenOffice (OO), or PDF.
+By default, export to OpenOffice format (.odt and .ods files).